Here are the SEO rules to follow if you want to rank in search engines:

 Do your normal keyword research.
 However, keep in mind that using the most relevant keyword isn’t always the best strategy, especially when 70,000+ people are already using the keyword.

-Look for similar or unique keywords that are still just as relevant to your message but less people are using them.
+Look for similar or unique keywords that are still just as relevant to your message but fewer people are using them.
 Focus on these as you will be able to rank higher with not as much effort.
 Try to set your keywords and their synonyms up in a way that complement one another.
 This will allow your writers to create content that sounds natural to the reader.

 You can use crowded keywords, but try to use them as your keyword synonyms.
 When you find your “dark horse keywords,” build your strategy with them.